-- Carefully test your ideas to provide your visitors with an experience that benefits you both.
+- Carefully test your ideas, so that you can determine which ideas provide your visitors with an experience that benefits you both.
 Keep your goals in mind.

-- Implement the ideas that work to create personalized visitor journeys.
+- Turn the best ideas into personalized visitor journeys.

 - Analyze the results to see whether you are moving in the right direction.

-The following figure illustrates the basic user experience management workflow.
+The following figure illustrates the basic user experience management and personalization workflow.